-A Letter of Warning is issued by U.S. Coast Guard or Transport Canada when a vessel is found with discrepancies in its ballast water management plan, records or reports.
+A Letter of Warning is issued when a vessel is found with discrepancies in its ballast water management plan, records or reports.
 It is used for minor first time offenses with a warning of possible assessment of a fine if not corrected.

-• Transport Canada issued 9 Letters of Warning and 3 monetary penalties amounting to \$18,000.
+• Transport Canada issued 4 Letters of Warning